dzhus/blog/posts/2016-06-01-elasticsearch.md

 - make your ES deployments more reproducible;

-- (secretly make you give up on ES altogether or at least implement a proper typed API to make it edible).
+- (secretly make you give up on ES altogether or at least implement a proper typed API to make it minimally usable).

 Prerequisites: you should know what Elasticsearch [indices and types/mappings][index-concept] are.